 Coinbase IPO Set for April 14: What You Need To Know Before Investing In the Crypto Trading Platform

 Coinbase, one of the world’s most popular cryptocurrency trading platforms, is soon to become open for trading to the general public.
-The company announced Thursday that its trading debut via a direct listing on the Nasdaq is expected to take place on April 14.
+The company announced on April 1 that its trading debut via a direct listing on the Nasdaq is expected to take place on April 14.

 Bitcoin and Dogecoin recently experienced what Forbes called a “crypto gold rush.”
 Is Coinbase set to attract a gold rush of its own?

 Here’s what to know about Coinbase and what its initial public offering could mean for you.

 If you want to get your virtual hands on some Bitcoin, you can either “mine” it yourself with expensive computing equipment and a supply of energy sufficient to operate it, or you can purchase currency that has already been extracted.
 Most people choose the latter, and for many, that method of choice is Coinbase.

 Coinbase has been around since 2012.
 It envisions a future where fiat currency has been replaced by cryptocurrencies.
 Bitcoin is the most notable example of these, but it is still only one of many.

 Since then, however, people have primarily invested in cryptocurrencies.
 Rather than using them as cash, they have treated them more like stocks or precious metals than currency.

 Coinbase’s role in all this is that it allows users to purchase and sell these cryptocurrencies and offers a place to keep them — a digital wallet — in the meantime.